Healthy Stuffed Shells with Spinach

 - You’re going to love this Ground Turkey Lasagna – you can make it ahead and it’s totally foolproof!

-- Easy Baked Vegetable Lasagna Primavera is light and healthy, but with the satisfaction and heft of a comfort meal.
+- Baked Vegetarian Lasagna is light and healthy, but with the satisfaction and heft of a comfort meal.

 Thanks so much for reading!
 If you are new here, you may want to sign up for my email newsletter to get a free weekly menu plan and the latest recipes right to your inbox.
 If you make this recipe, please come back and leave a star rating and review.
 I would love to hear what you thought!